tarantool/grafana-dashboard/README.md

       datasource_type, # Target datasource type.
 Use grafana-dashboard/dashboard/variable.libsonnet to fill this value metric_name, # Target metric name to select job, # (Prometheus only) Prometheus metrics job.
-If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value rate_time_range, # (Prometheus only) Prometheus rps computation rate time range.
 If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value policy, # (InfluxDB only) InfluxDB metrics policy.
 If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value measurement, # (InfluxDB only) InfluxDB metrics measurement.
 If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value
     )